CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 1. Download the data and move it into your M drive.
 2. Open the data with Stata (either double click on the file, or use File -> Open, or use `use`).
-3. Use `cd` to ensure that directory containing the data file is the working directory.
-If not, use `cd` again or File -> Change Working Directory to fix it.
+3. Use `pwd` to ensure that directory containing the data file is the working directory.
+If not, use File -> Change Working Directory or `cd` to fix it.